restatedev/java-workshop/README.md

 A Restate application consists of services that communicate via handlers, and are annotated with `@Service`.
 Each handler is a service method annotated with `@Handler` and takes a `RestateContext` as its first argument.

-Restate in front of your services like a reverse proxy or message broker.
+Restate sits in front of your services like a reverse proxy or message broker.
 Restate receives incoming requests and routes them to the appropriate handlers.

-// ADD IMAGE

 In this example, we will implement an e-commerce checkout process.
 We have a `CheckoutService` with a `checkout` method that reserves the ticket for the user and handles the payment.